Skip to content

 What snow load applies around Concord?

-The capital area sits in the middle of New Hampshire’s design range, which runs from about 50 pounds per square foot in the southern tier to more than 120 in the mountains, per CRREL TR-02-6.
+CRREL TR-02-6 lists 70 pounds per square foot for Concord at 600 feet, in the middle of a New Hampshire design range that runs from 50 psf on the Seacoast to 120 in the highest White Mountain townships.
 The report lists Concord and every surrounding town individually; the city building division can confirm your value.

 Can the old farm roofs around Loudon and Hopkinton be repaired instead of replaced?